-- 3. Work in partnership with clients to improve, support and/or sustain their health status and well-being. - 4.
-Maintain professional boundaries that honour and respect the therapeutic relationship with clients. - 5.
-Communicate openly, honestly and respectfully with clients at all times. - 6.
-Respect the principles of informed consent including by explaining service options, risks, benefits, potential outcomes, possible consequences of refusing treatment or services, and by avoiding coercion. - 7.
-Treat clients only when the diagnosis or continuation of the intervention warrants treatment and is not contraindicated. - 8.
-Respect and support the autonomy of the client to participate in the management and decision-making relating their own health. - 9.
-Provide an alternative treatment option through referral to another health care provider/physiotherapist if the therapeutic relationship is compromised. - 10.
-Respect the confidentiality, privacy, and security of client information in all forms of communication. - 11.
-Use electronic communication and social media and other forms of digital technology professionally and respectfully, conforming to confidentiality guidelines. - 12.
-Practice in a safe, competent, accountable and responsible manner during the provision of services. - 13.
+- 5. Communicate openly, honestly, and respectfully with clients at all times.
+(Integrity, Respect) - 6.
+Respect the principles of informed consent, including by explaining service options, risks, benefits, potential outcomes, possible consequences of refusing treatment or services, and by avoiding coercion.
+(Accountability, Client-centredness, Integrity) - 7.
+Treat clients only when the diagnosis or continuation of the intervention warrants treatment and is not contraindicated.
+(Accountability, Integrity) - 8.
+Respect and support the autonomy of the client to participate in the management and decision-making relating to their own health.
+(Accountability, Integrity) - 9.
+Provide an alternative treatment option through referral to another health-care provider/ physiotherapist, if the therapeutic relationship is compromised.
+(Accountability, Altruism) - 10.
+Respect the confidentiality, privacy, and security of client information in all forms of communication.
+(Accountability, Integrity) - 11.
+Use electronic communication and social media and other forms of digital technology professionally and respectfully, conforming to confidentiality guidelines.
+(Accountability, Integrity) - 12.
+Practise in a safe, competent, accountable, and responsible manner during the provision of services.
+(Accountability, Excellence)) - 13.
 Take all reasonable steps to prevent harm to clients.
-Should harm occur disclose it to the client and others as required. - 14.
-Take responsibility for the client care delegated to students and other members of the health care team. - 15.
-Practice the profession of physiotherapy according to their own competence and limitations, referring the client to others as necessary. - 16.
-Practice collaboratively with colleagues, other health professionals and agencies for the benefit of clients. - 17.
-Enhance their expertise through lifelong acquisition and refinement of knowledge, skills, abilities and professional behaviours. - 18.
+Should harm occur, disclose it to the client and others, as required.
+(Accountability, Integrity) - 14.
+Take responsibility for the client care delegated to students and other members of the health-care team.
+(Accountability) - 15.
+Practise the profession of physiotherapy, according to their own competence and limitations, referring the client to others, as necessary.
+(Accountability, Excellence, Integrity) - 16.
+Practise collaboratively with colleagues, other health professionals, and agencies for the benefit of clients.
+(Advocacy, Client-centredness) - 17.
+Enhance their expertise through lifelong acquisition and refinement of knowledge, skills, abilities, and professional behaviours.
+(Accountability, Excellence) - 18.
 Comply with all legislation, guidelines, and regulatory requirements that pertain to the profession of physiotherapy.
+(Accountability, Integrity)